 While aid budgets are under pressure and Official Development Assistance (ODA) overall is not keeping pace with escalating needs, IDA provides vital resources to LICs, including the 13 conflict-affected countries that benefit from its highly concessional loans and grants.
-Seven of these 13 countries only qualify2 for IDA grants given their debt status-revealing the lifeline IDA provides in these conflict settings.
+Six of these 13 countries only qualify2 for IDA grants given their debt status-revealing the lifeline IDA provides in these conflict settings.
 IDA is also a key source of climate finance, providing 58% of all climate finance committed in these 13 countries.3

-2 The following countries are eligible for IDA grants only due to their debt status: Somalia and Sudan, which are in debt distress; Afghanistan, Central African Republic, Ethiopia, Mozambique and South Sudan, which are at high risk of debt distress.
-3 IRC calculation from 2021 climate-related development finance committed from bilateral, multilateral and private philanthropic sources, OECD DAC.
+2The following countries are eligible for IDA grants only due to their debt status: Sudan is in debt distress; Afghanistan, Central African Republic, Ethiopia, Mozambique, and South Sudan are at high risk of debt distress.
+3IRC calculation from 2021 climate-related development finance committed from bilateral, multilateral and private philanthropic sources, OECD DAC.
 Updated 20 April 2023. https://oe.cd/development-climate